OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-stir-futures-discounting.rst

     InterestRateFutureSecurityDefinition ERZ4_SEC_DEFINITION =
       new InterestRateFutureSecurityDefinition(LAST_TRADING_DATE, EUREURIBOR3M, NOTIONAL, FUTURE_FACTOR, NAME, CALENDAR);

-This is the "security" version of the instrumnet, i.e. the description of the fungible futures.
+This is the "security" version of the instrument, i.e. the description of the fungible futures.

 We create a transaction on the above security with data stored in the file::